-- I will only use the school's internet and any related technologies for professional purposes or for uses deemed 'reasonable' by the Head or Governing Body. - I will not disclose any passwords provided to me by the school or other related authorities. - I will ensure that all electronic communications with pupils, staff and parents/carers are compatible with my professional role. - I will not give out my own personal details, such as mobile phone number and personal e-mail address to pupils. - I will only use the approved, secure e-mail system(s) for any school business. - I will ensure that personal data is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
-Personal or sensitive data taken off site must be encrypted. - I will not install any hardware or software without permission of the Head. - Images of pupils and/or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent, carer or staff member. - I will not deliberately browse, download, upload or distribute any material that could be considered offensive, illegal, discriminatory or upsetting. - I understand that all my use of the internet and other related technologies can be monitored and logged and can be made available, on request, to my Online Safety leader or Head teacher. - I will respect copyright and intellectual property rights. - I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute. - I will immediately report any damage or faults involving equipment or software, however this may have happened. - I will ensure that I have permission to use work of others in my own work. - I will support and promote the school's Online Safety Policy and help pupils to be safe and responsible in their use of digital technologies.
+- I will only use the school's internet and any related technologies for professional purposes or for uses deemed 'reasonable' by the Executive Headteacher or Local Governing Board. - I will not use school email accounts as a 'chat room'. - I will not disclose any passwords provided to me by the school or other related authorities. - I will ensure that all electronic communications with pupils, staff and parents/carers are compatible with my professional role. - I will not give out my own personal details, such as mobile phone number and personal email address to pupils. - I will not make my social media profiles available to pupils. - I will only use the approved, secure e-mail system(s) for any school business. - I will ensure that personal data is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
+Personal or sensitive data taken off site must be encrypted. - I will not install any hardware or software without permission of the Executive Headteacher. - Images of pupils and/or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent, carer or staff member. - I will not deliberately browse, download, upload or distribute any material that could be considered offensive, illegal, discriminatory or upsetting. - I understand that all my use of the internet and other related technologies can be monitored and logged and can be made available, on request, to my Online Safety leader or Executive Headteacher. - I will respect copyright and intellectual property rights. - I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute. - I will immediately report any damage or faults involving equipment or software, however this may have happened. - I will ensure that I have permission to use work of others in my own work. - I will support and promote the school's Online Safety Policy and help pupils to be safe and responsible in their use of digital technologies.